 Simba shook his head.
-"That wasn't the real reason.
+"That wasn't the real reason – or at least not the only reason.
 You don't remember because you were still so small when it happened.
 After Scar's death, I tried to appeal to Zira.
 But nothing I could say would placate her.
 She wanted vengeance for her mate's death.
 And she took it…"

 Kiara felt her eyes fill with tears.